EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-and-cultural-success/index.md

 > Evan: "Thanks, in the next sprint, let's allocate some time to help the team become capable of taking on these kinds of tasks."

+### Eisenhower Decision principle
+When focus is disrupted:

+A time management tool for prioritizing tasks based on their urgency and importance.
+It divides tasks into four categories.

-### Eisenhower Decision
+### Eisenhower Decision categories

-    Focus primarily on tasks that are urgent and important.
-    Secondary focus on plan tasks that are important but not urgent.
-    Delegate tasks that are urgent but not important.
-    Ignore tasks that are neither urgent nor important.
+> - Urgent and important (Do first)
+> - Important, but not urgent (Schedule)
+> - Urgent, but not important (Delegate)
+> - Neither urgent nor important (Eliminate)

 ### Eisenhower Decision Matrix